 Recalling D-Day: Charles Dalton

-At 0800 hours on June 6th, 1944, the brave Canadian soldiers of the 7th Infantry Brigade first stepped onto the sands of Juno Beach in Normandy, France.
+At 0800 hours on June 6th, 1944, the brave Canadian soldiers of the 3rd Canadian Infantry Division first stepped onto the sands of Juno Beach in Normandy, France.
 Many of these men lost their lives storming the 10km wide beach, but because of their tremendous sacrifice Operation Overlord was a remarkable success.
-We at Valour Canada proudly remember the brave soldiers that sacrificed everything so that our country would know freedom.

 As the minutes passed, casualties continued to mount for ‘B’ company, as well as for the rest of the units involved in Operation Overlord that were spread across the five Normandy beaches.
-While trying to clear a strong fortification with firing machine gun (a pillbox), Col. Dalton was struck in the head by a shot from a German Officer’s 9mm revolver.
-After taking the pillbox, his wound would prevent him from any further participation on D-day.
+While trying to clear a strong fortification with firing machine gun (a pillbox), Major Dalton was struck in the head by a shot from a German Officer’s 9mm pistol.
+After taking the pillbox, his wound would prevent him from any further participation on D-Day.
 The remaining soldiers of ‘B’ Company continued to fight until 1200 hours.

 There were enormous losses.
 In fact, according to Dalton “within 10 minutes, of the 120 men I had with me, we were all wounded or killed.”
 Those numbers only account for a small fraction of the soldiers present.